clarizalooktech/bash-shell-scripting-task3/README.md

 1. This project is to demonstrate my skills in shell/bash scripting.
 Refer to "gettrainstop.sh" for the shell script.
+Developed a train rider solution from scratch using BASH scripts on shell (on a Linux environment) which extracts live public transport data from external sources.